dursunaydin1/dursunaydin1/README.md

 * 🌍  I'm based in Samsun
 * ✉️  You can contact me at [dursunayydin@gmail.com](mailto:dursunayydin@gmail.com)
-* 🧠  I'm learning React Js
+* 🧠  I'm learning React-React Native Js
 * 🤝  I'm open to collaborating on Projects

 ### Skills